General Graduation Requirements

 General education courses unite students from diverse areas of study in the pursuit of knowledge that community college graduates should possess.
 At MCCC, they are the foundation of each associate degree.
 To earn an associate degree from MCCC, students must demonstrate competency in the following areas: natural sciences, mathematics, writing, computer literacy, human experience and social systems.

-Students completing requirements for associate degrees during the academic year’s Fall 2020, Winter 2021 or Summer 2021 semesters are eligible to participate in the annual Commencement Ceremony.
+Students completing requirements for associate degrees during the academic year’s Fall 2022, Winter 2023 and Summer 2023 semesters are eligible to participate in the annual Commencement Ceremony.